Smart Contract Development for Crowdfunding (ICO/IDO/IEO)

 Risks and Protections

 Front-running at sale start.
-MEV-bots track mempool and insert transactions in first block of sale.
+MEV bots monitor the mempool and insert transactions in the first block of the sale.
 For fair launch: commit-reveal scheme or randomized start block.

-Reentrancy on ETH refund.
-If logic includes refund (e.g., on softcap miss), refund function must use checks-effects-interactions pattern and ReentrancyGuard.
+Reentrancy when returning ETH.
+If the logic includes a refund (e.g., when softcap is not reached), the refund function must use the checks-effects-interactions pattern and ReentrancyGuard.

 Price manipulation via large purchase.
-In bonding curve models (price rises with each purchase) — possible manipulation via dummy purchases with subsequent resale.
+With bonding curve models (price increases with each purchase), manipulation is possible through fake purchases followed by resale.
 Solution: minimum lock period or fixed price per round.

 Owner privilege abuse.
-Functions setPrice(), withdraw(), pause() must have either timelock or multisig (Gnosis Safe).
-Uncontrolled owner — reason for most rugpull scenarios.
+Functions setPrice(), withdraw(), pause() should have either a timelock or multisig (Gnosis Safe).
+Uncontrolled owner is the cause of most rugpull scenarios.

 Softcap and refund mechanism.
-If minimum not raised — buyers must get ETH back.
-Standard pattern: store contributions in mapping, pull-pattern for refund (not push), activate refund mode via function after finalization.
+If the minimum is not collected, buyers should receive ETH back.
+Standard pattern: store contributions in a mapping, pull-pattern for refund (not push), activate refund mode via a function after finalization.

 Testing and Audit